GeorgeKonstantinosDimou/simple-Text-Recognitioner/README.md

   5) Utils.py because of the usage of CTCLoss as a loss function, special care needs to be attributed to the calculation of accuracy.
   6) Main.py with the remaining functions to train/test the model.

 The model was trained and tested using IIIT5k dataset, which can be found here https://cvit.iiit.ac.in/research/projects/cvit-projects/the-iiit-5k-word-dataset.
-If desired a different dataset can be used but the some minor adjustments on the Dataset.py file.
+If desired a different dataset can be used but with some minor adjustments on the Dataset.py file.

 To install the required libraries (requirements.txt) somebody needs to:
   1) Create a new environment